 - Poke holes in the spread dough.
-To help the dough rise evenly, poke holes all around the dough with a fork, like in the picture below.
+To help the dough rise evenly, poke holes all around the dough with a fork.

 I typically use instant dry yeast, but you can also use active dry yeast, just make sure to proof it.

 How To Make Pizza Dough

 This easy thin crust pizza dough takes just a few minutes to mix the ingredients, 5 minutes to knead, and 30 minutes to rise.You will be ready to cook your homemade pizza in about 40 minutes.
 It will then take another 15-20 minutes to prepare the toppings and cook.
 Give yourself a full hour from the start of making your dough to the time you want to be eating your delicious pizza.

 STEP 1: Fill the stand mixer bowl with the warm water (about 115-125 degrees) and sprinkle in the yeast and sugar.